HEAL/study-materials-template/README.md

 ## Sharing Data

-While you can in principle use GitHub to share the actual data from your study, data repositories are often a better choice.
+While you can in principle use GitHub to share the actual data from your study, data repositories are almost always a better choice.
 Data repositories are optimized for archiving and distributing research data, and have special capabilities for ensuring that data files are organized and formatted properly, that they are accompanied by adequate metadata, and in some cases, for assisting with deidentification and curation.
 Data repositories are also